 Pointed gourd, commonly known as Parwal, is a smooth, fusiform-shaped vegetable in the Cucurbit family and widely grown in the northern Indo-Gangetic plains of India.
-Immature fruits of Parwal is are considered a delicacy in Punjab and fetch a premium price in the markets.
+The immature fruits of Parwal are considered a delicacy in Punjab and fetch a premium price in the markets.

 Family: Cucurbitaceae.
 Genus: Trichosanthes.
-Snake gourd (Trichosanthes cucumerina) is a close member in the genus
+Snake gourd (Trichosanthes cucumerina) is a close member of the genus

 Scientific name: Trichosanthes doica.

 Varieties of cultivars grown, which vary in color, shape, size, and stripes on pods.